FAQs COVID-19 Vaccine

 Back to top

-1. Those who have documentary evidence of a complete COVID-19 vaccination course with a COVID-19 vaccine authorised by the FDA, MHRA or recommended by WHO should be considered fully vaccinated.
+1. Those who have documentary evidence of a complete COVID-19 vaccination course with a COVID-19 vaccine authorised by the US FDA, UK MHRA or recommended by WHO should be considered fully vaccinated.
 For immunocompetent adults and children aged 5 years and above, if they have received one authorised COVID-19 vaccine already they are considered immune

-2. Those who have received a partial or complete course of COVID-19 vaccine not authorised by the FDA, MHRA or recommended by WHO should be offered a course of an EMA authorised COVID-19 vaccine.
+2. Those who have received a partial or complete course of COVID-19 vaccine not authorised by the US FDA, UK MHRA or recommended by WHO should be offered a course of an EMA authorised COVID-19 vaccine.
 The minimum interval between the last COVID-19 vaccine dose and an EMA authorised COVID-19 vaccine is four weeks.
 For immunocompetent adults and children aged 5 years and above, a single dose of COVID-19 vaccine is recommended.

 Back to top